 If you’re one of the millions struggling with hunger or food insecurity as a result of the pandemic and economic downturn, there is help to be had.
 Food pantries and anti-hunger organizations have jumped into action and we’ve outlined some of the fastest ways to find food assistance in major U.S. cities.

-The continued spread of coronavirus and the shutdown of non-essential business has had devastating ripple effects across the economy and country at large.
+The continued spread of coronavirus and the closing (and re-closing) of non-essential business has had devastating ripple effects across the economy and country at large.
+Not to mention an abrupt ending to the $600 per week unemployment supplement that so many had been relying on.
 One of those effects is increased hunger and general food insecurity as more and more folks find themselves without paychecks, unable to feed themselves or their families.

 Full Cart is a non-profit helping deliver free or heavily-discounted groceries to folks around the country in need.
 Go here to apply for food assistance but note that Full Cart is currently managing record numbers of applications and will likely result in a waitlist.
 Below is some helpful information for finding food assistance in some of the largest and hardest-hit U.S. cities.
 We will continue to update this post with new information, but please seek out your local food bank or pantry to find out the latest information about operating hours and updated safety procedures.